arizonatribe/cartoon-catalog/README.md

 Any one character will be visible in a card on the main page and you can click their picture to view additional details (or to add any notes).

+Note: you can search by location or search by character name by toggling the search type button from 🌍 to 👤

 ## Mock Environment

 This exercise makes use of the following two API URLs which are free to use (but not abuse):